1959 – Opus Santi Petri

 This annual campaign was established to benefit education, urban affairs (charitable organizations, inner-city parishes), retired priests, youth, aged, and seminarians.

 2009 – Name changes to the Catholic Services Appeal under Archbishop John Nienstedt

 The name of the Appeal was changed to reflect the fact that funds raised in the Appeal are used for the collective ministries of the Archdiocese that no one parish or person can fund on their own.
-All gifts received are solicited specifically for these collective ministries.
+All gifts received are solicited specifically for these Designated Ministries.

 2013 – Catholic Services Appeal Foundation is created

-In April of 2015, the Catholic Services Appeal Foundation moved to its new home in Plymouth, MN.
+In April of 2015, the Catholic Services Appeal Foundation moved its offices to Plymouth, MN.

-As of September 2015 CSAF has 23 volunteer board members.
+As of November 2021, the CSAF has four employees and seven volunteer board members.